 Best Views of Old Town Prague

-Old Town Square is the center of Prague.
-In the middle of it all, Old Town Hall Tower (which also houses the famous Astronomical Clock) provides the best, 360-degree views of the city.
-The tower was built in 1338.
-For a fee, visitors can climb or take an elevator to the top of the nearly 230-foot tower for views of Prague Castle, Strahov Monastery, Tyn Cathedral, the National Gallery Museum, church towers, the winding cobblestone streets of the old town, and a sea of red-roofed buildings.
-Wonderful views abound miles into the surrounding areas and provide a birds-eye view of the crowds and historic streets below.
+Old Town Square, founded in the 12th century, is the center of Prague.
+In the middle of it all, the Old Town Hall (which also houses the famous Astronomical Clock), built in 1338, still provides the best 360-degree views of the city.
+For a fee, visitors can climb or take an elevator to the observation deck of the nearly 230-foot tower for views of the Adam and Eve towers of Tyn Cathedral across the square, the Jan Hus monument, Prague Castle, Strahov Monastery, the National Gallery, and the winding cobblestone streets and red-roofed buildings below.

 Have you been here?
 Share a tip or a photo with fellow travelers.

 Not everyone notices it, but look close enough at the gothic Tyn Church on Prague's Old Town Square and you'll see that the two towers are not exactly alike.
 The tower on the right is thicker than the one on the left.
 Locals have nicknamed them "Adam and Eve," as Adam, the thicker of the two, shades Eve from the noon-day sun.

 We happened to be in Prague during Easter week, so we were able to see these decorations all around Old Town Square.